alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 There are two steps:
 - [Configure the Correction Add Task](\ref configureEMCalCorrectionRunMacro)
 - [Configure the Corrections](\ref configureEMCalCorrections)

+# Switching to the EMCal Corrections Framework

+For those who are switching to this framework, a special page has been prepared to explain the process.
+This page explains how to configure the correction framework alongside the previous set of corrections, allowing you to test and show that you get the same results with the new and old corrections!
+For the instructions, please see \subpage READMEemcCorrectionsChange.

 # Configure the Correction Add Task (or train wagon)            {#configureEMCalCorrectionRunMacro}